 Annual R&D expenditures as a percent of sales have exceeded 10 percent over the past 20 years.
 This rate is unprecedented among major manufacturing sectors of the United States economy.
 R&D expenditures are essential to the competitive position of semiconductor firms.
 The rapid pace of technological change requires constant advancements in process technology and device capabilities.
 The increase in R&D in 2001 and 2002 was caused by companies' commitment to the future of technology despite an industry downturn.
-The 2003-2004 decrease was not due to cuts in R&D budgets but rather to a stronger than expected industry recovery which increased revenues faster than expected, which also held true in 2018.
+The 2003-2004 decrease was not due to cuts in R&D budgets but rather to a stronger than expected industry recovery which increased revenues faster than expected.
+The increased share in 2019 was based on overall revenues decreasing while overall R&D expenditures increased.